lida0804l/Image_stitching.github.io/README.md

 </p>

 **Gradient plot** <br>
-If we calculate the first order derivative over the image, we could even observe the derivatives along smooth area, edges and corner are distributed in it's own way:
+If we calculate the first order derivative over the image, we could even observe the derivatives along plane, edges and corner are distributed in it's own way:

 <p align="center">
    <br>